 Therefore I would like to invite you (or your sustainability manager) to take part in the discussion…

-The first 2-day GO Group workshop for Sustainable Festivals & Events will focus on energy related issues (day 1) and effective communication tools (day 2).
+The first 2-day GO Group workshop for Sustainable Festivals & Events focussed on energy related issues (day 1) and effective communication tools (day 2).

 Day 1, 23 May 2011 11:00 – 18:00 – Energy

-On Day 1, we will discuss best practise cases on how to overcome dirty and expensive generators, how to apply renewable energy sources practically and how to run operations more efficiently and thereby reduce costs and CO2 emissions.
+On Day 1, we discussed best practise cases on how to overcome dirty and expensive generators, how to apply renewable energy sources practically and how to run operations more efficiently and thereby reduce costs and CO2 emissions.

 Chairs: Teresa Moore, Bucks University, UK and Jacob Bilabel, Green Music Initiative, DE